cn-terraform/terraform-aws-ci-cd-system/README.md

 ## Deploy CI/CD Infrastructure standalone

+1. Clone this repository.

-TO download required plugins and modules run:
+2. To download required plugins and modules run:

     terraform init

-To update dependencies run:
+3. To update dependencies run:

-    terraform get -update
+    terraform get --update

-To plan a deployment and check what is going to change run:
+4. To plan a deployment and check what is going to change run:

     terraform plan

-To deploy changes run:
+5. To deploy changes run:

     terraform apply